 Il Massimo

-Looking for other options for holiday eats, we've gathered a list of local restaurants open on Christmas Eve, Christmas Day and New Year's Eve.
+Looking for other options for holiday eats?
+We've gathered a list of local restaurants open on Christmas Eve, Christmas Day and New Year's Eve.